-Step one of due diligence: Review organizational chart and other organizational documents
+Step One of due diligence: Review organisational chart and other organisational documents

-The organizational chart of the fund is the place to start the due diligence review.
+The organisational chart of the fund is the place to start the due diligence review.
 The fund structure will drive many of the decisions that lenders will make in structuring the credit facility.
 The options for fund structure are almost endless, and lenders should not assume that the next deal will look like the last one.
-The fund's purpose and investment strategy, the makeup of its investor pool, tax implications and various other issues will drive the structure.
+The fund's purpose and investment strategy, the makeup of its investor pool, and various other issues will drive the structure.
 Lenders - and their counsel - need to know and understand fund structure at the outset, since it will impact the rest of the due diligence process, and influence the loan documents once the facility is approved.

-After reviewing the organizational chart, lenders should request the underlying documents for each key party on the chart.
+After reviewing the organisational chart, lenders should request the underlying documents for each key party on the chart.

-The organizational and management documents of the various parties are among the most fundamental and important documents to review in connection with a subscription line facility.
-These documents include: the limited partnership agreement or other operating agreement of each fund (referred to here as the LPA); the organizational documents of the general partner and other obligors, such as alternate investment vehicles and qualified borrowers (the Obligor Organizational Documents); and any management or investment agreement, usually between the fund and an affiliated investment manager (the Management Agreement).
+The organisational and management documents of the various parties are among the most fundamental and important documents to review in connection with a capital call facility.
+These documents include: the limited partnership agreement or other operating agreement of each fund (referred to here as the LPA); the organisational documents of the general partner and other obligors, such as qualified borrowers (the Obligor Organisational Documents); and any management or investment agreement, usually between the fund and an affiliated investment manager (the Management Agreement).
+Generally speaking, the LPA sets forth the relationship between the fund, the general partner and the investors; the Obligor Organisational Documents determine the authority and the ability of the general partner and the other obligors to enter into the facility; and the Management Agreement governs the interaction between the management company and the fund.

-Generally speaking, the LPA sets forth the relationship between the fund, the general partner and the investors; the Obligor Organizational Documents determine the authority and the ability of the general partner and the other obligors to enter into the facility; and the Management Agreement governs the interaction between the management company and the fund.
+Many of the lenders' rights under a capital call facility are derived from the provisions of the LPA, and lenders and their counsel must review and understand the provisions of the LPA.
+As the private equity capital call financing market has matured, many fund-side private equity lawyers have updated their form LPAs to include provisions that lenders and their counsel require for a private equity capital call credit facility.
+Older LPA iterations, however, may either be silent on some of those items or, worse still, expressly prohibit these rights or remedies.

-Many of the lenders' rights under a subscription line facility are derived from the provisions of the LPA, and lenders and their counsel must review and understand the provisions of the LPA in depth.
-As the subscription line financing market has matured, many fund-side private equity lawyers have updated their form LPAs to include provisions that lenders and their counsel require for a subscription line credit facility.
-Older LPA iterations, however, may either be silent on some of those items or, worse still, expressly limit certain rights or remedies that lenders expect to have.
-Ultimately, the interrelationship of the funds, and the structure of the credit facility, will determine which provisions of the LPA are particularly relevant.
+Ultimately, the interrelationship of the funds and the structure of the credit facility will determine which provisions of the LPA are particularly relevant, and lenders and their counsel should review the LPAs with an understanding of those items.